CLICK BELOW TO EXPAND

 3.10.
 At the start of the video, performers must verbally announce the following: Group name, Affiliated School or University (if applicable), State, Division (School, University or League) for Vocal Australia’s AUSACA Australian A Cappella Awards.

 For example, “Hi, we are (group name) from (affiliation – if applicable) in (state/country).
-This is our video submission for (division) in Vocal Australia’s AUSACA Australian A Cappella Awards”.
+This is our video audition for (division) in Vocal Australia’s AUSACA Australian A Cappella Awards”.

 3.11.
 Videos must be uploaded to YouTube as an unlisted video (instructions can be found here) and the link to your video is to be provided in either your Application Form or by emailing us your video link by the closing date.

 3.12.
-Your YouTube upload must be labelled as follows: “Group name – Vocal Australia AUSACA”
+Your YouTube upload must be titled as follows: “Group name – Vocal Australia AUSACA”